UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Experiments

 As shown in Table~\ref{table:benchmark}, \textbf{UniMM~(Discrete)} is comparable to current state-of-the-art models utilizing discrete distributions~\cite{wu2024smart,zhao2024kigras}, suggesting that the analysis within the unified mixture model framework is sound.
-The highly competitive performance of \textbf{UniMM~(Anchor-Free)} clearly demonstrates: \begin{itemize}[leftmargin=1em] \item Model configurations cannot fully explain the performance gap between continuous and discrete mixture models~(\textbf{Q1}). \item The key to superior performance lies in closed-loop samples, enabling model configurations distinct from GPT-like discrete models to achieve realistic simulations as well~(\textbf{Q2}). \end{itemize} Additionally, due to the flexible predictions of each component, the anchor-free model with several mixture components can effectively generate multimodal agent behaviors. \textbf{UniMM~(Anchor-Based-4s)} achieves the best simulation realism, further indicating that: \begin{itemize}[leftmargin=1em] \item By addressing the shortcut learning issue and the off-policy learning problem, the use of closed-loop samples can benefit general mixture models, particularly those with a longer prediction horizon~(\textbf{Q3}). \end{itemize} Moreover, with efficiency comparable to its discrete counterpart, \textbf{UniMM~(Anchor-Based-0.5s)} exhibits superior effectiveness, which highlights the advantages of continuous modeling in multi-agent simulation.
+The highly competitive performance of \textbf{UniMM~(Anchor-Free)} clearly demonstrates the following: (1)~For \textbf{Q1}, \textit{model configurations cannot fully explain the performance gap between existing regression-based mixture models and discrete NTP models}; (2)~For \textbf{Q2}, \textit{the key to superior performance lies in closed-loop samples, enabling model configurations distinct from discrete NTP models to achieve realistic simulations as well}.
+Additionally, due to the flexible predictions of each component, the anchor-free model with several mixture components can effectively generate multimodal agent behaviors. \textbf{UniMM~(Anchor-Based-4s)} achieves the best simulation realism, further addressing \textbf{Q3}: \textit{By addressing the shortcut learning issue and the off-policy learning problem, the use of closed-loop samples can benefit general mixture models, particularly those with a longer prediction horizon}.
+Moreover, with efficiency comparable to its discrete counterpart, \textbf{UniMM~(Anchor-Based-0.5s)} exhibits superior effectiveness, which highlights the advantages of continuous modeling in multi-agent simulation.